mukhammad7733-crypto/erp_project/README.md

 ## Acknowledgments

-- Spring Boot team for the excellent framework
 - React team for the powerful UI library
+- Bootstrap team for the excellent component framework
+- Vite team for the fast build tool
-- Material-UI for beautiful components
+- Recharts for beautiful data visualization